 - Help you keep track of information to provide to the intestinal transplant team.

 - Watch for any odd behavior and contact the transplant team with concerns.

 Life After Intestinal Transplant

 Most people feel their quality of life has greatly improved after intestinal transplant.
 They no longer need TPN and have the freedom to eat real food again.

 Although you can eat what you like after your intestinal transplant, some foods can interfere with the medicines you're taking.
-And the drugs can affect your potassium, phosphorus, and magnesium levels.
+The medications can affect your potassium, phosphorus, and magnesium levels.

 You'll need to be cautious about eating certain foods high in these nutrients to keep your levels in a healthy range.